alicagank/VowSpace/paper/paper.md

 It is also being used in the ongoing collaborative study *"Acoustic Analysis of Turkish Vowel Formants: A Methodological Perspective"*, conducted with Dr. Emre Yağlı.
 This project focuses on evaluating normalization techniques and methodological best practices for cross-speaker vowel comparison in Turkish.

-These research efforts have benefited from VowSpace’s integrated vowel plotting, normalization, and interactive data editing features.
+These research have benefited from VowSpace’s integrated vowel plotting, normalization, and interactive data editing features.

 # Acknowledgements